How Matching & Restoration Works

 Xactimate estimate prepared

-We prepare your scope of work and repair estimate using Xactimate — the same software your insurance carrier uses.
-This line-item estimate covers every aspect of mitigation and reconstruction using current regional pricing data, leaving no room for the insurer to claim our numbers are inflated.
+Your matched pro prepares the scope of work and repair estimate using Xactimate — the same software your insurance carrier uses.
+This line-item estimate covers every aspect of mitigation and reconstruction using current regional pricing data, leaving no room for the insurer to claim the numbers are inflated.

 Adjuster meeting on-site

-We coordinate directly with your assigned adjuster and meet them at your property.
-We walk the loss together, answer technical questions, and ensure the full scope of damage is captured.
-You don't need to advocate for yourself — we do it professionally on your behalf.
+Your pro coordinates directly with your assigned adjuster and meets them at your property.
+They walk the loss together, answer technical questions, and ensure the full scope of damage is captured.
+You don't need to advocate for yourself — your pro does it professionally on your behalf, and Ryan stays in the loop.

 Scope of work agreed

-We negotiate with the adjuster until an agreed scope is in place that covers everything your home legitimately needs.
-If there are supplements (items missed in the initial estimate), we identify and submit them.
-We do not accept underpaid claims on behalf of our clients without a fight.
+Your pro negotiates with the adjuster until an agreed scope is in place that covers everything your home legitimately needs.
+If there are supplements (items missed in the initial estimate), they identify and submit them.
+Network pros don't accept underpaid claims on your behalf without a fight.

-Assignment of benefits, direction to pay letters, supplement submissions, depreciation releases — we handle the administrative burden so you can focus on your family.
+Assignment of benefits, direction to pay letters, supplement submissions, depreciation releases — your matched pro handles the administrative burden so you can focus on your family.
 You'll always know where your claim stands because you're never handed off to someone who doesn't know your file.

 Reconstruction